ScrybeLang/ScratchGen/README.md

 project = Project()
 ```

+You may pass in an optional string user agent as an argument.

 ## Creating Sprites

 To add a sprite to your project, you must specify the sprite's name: